Antithyroid Medications for Graves’ Disease: A Complete Guide

 Antithyroid medications are drugs used to reduce thyroid hormone production and lower levels of T4 and T3 hormones in the body.
 These medications work by blocking the receptors in the thyroid gland that produces T4 and T3 hormones.
 They are commonly used to treat Graves’ Disease, hyperthyroidism, and non-toxic goiter.

-See also Antithyroid Medications and Weight Gain: What You Should Know
+See also Hyperthyroidism and Pregnancy: What You Need to Know

 Types of Antithyroid Medications